Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 Any student pursuing a degree in Journalism has to check out College of the Ozarks.
 Students who delight in a more relaxed life will value the school's location in the small town of Point Lookout, Missouri.

 With 61.4% of the professors being full time, students are sure to get plenty of interaction with educators.
 With a low price and excellent education, College of the Ozarks is a great value, earning a rank of #4 in Missouri.
 Go on a virtual tour to know more about Hard Work U.

 It's hard to beat Webster University if you want to pursue Journalism as a major.
 This school is located in the suburban area of Saint Louis, Missouri, near to shops and other entertainment.

 This institution has a superior retention rate, with 75.0% of freshmen returning for their 2nd year.
 Webster's 13:1 student-to-faculty ratio is one of the best in the country.
 In what areas is Webster really succeeding?
 Check out all of the college rankings.

 Lindenwood University is a great choice for students pursuing a Journalism degree.
 The surrounding area of an important urban center is tremendous for young people looking for enough possibilities for networking, adventure, and life.

 It's difficult to beat Missouri State University - Springfield if you want to study Journalism.
-Situated in Springfield, Missouri, this university is best suited for students who thrive in an urban atmosphere.
+Want a sizable student body?
+This college has over 20,000 students on campus.